Jonetz/Jonetz.github.io/_posts/2025-12-12-Ontologies-Knowledge-Graphs.md

 This query returns all nodes from the Wikidata knowledge graph with a distance of 1 to node [wd:Q1219561](https://www.wikidata.org/wiki/Q1219561).
 It should be noted that this node describes the novel.
 This first ‘hop’ query alone – i.e. the query of all elements with a distance of 1 – returns 682 instances.

 In the query, we select all entries that interest us in the first line: subject ?s, subject name ?sLabel, predicate ?p, predicate name ?pLabel, object ?o and object name ?oLabel.
-We select these by allowing all predicates and objects that have either ?s ?p ?start or ?start ?p ?o as a relation to our start node, the OFD.
+We select these by allowing all predicates and objects that have either ?s ?p ?start or ?start ?p ?o as a relation to our start node.
 The last line only includes labels in German and English.
 Now you can execute the query using the play button on the left-hand side and after a short wait you will receive a table.
 You can convert this into a graph by selecting it in the drop-down menu.
-An overview of all objects related to the Regional Finance Office should appear as illustrated here:
+An overview of all objects related to the book should appear as illustrated here:

 <div style="text-align:center">
     <a>